UCL-CHIG/Phenotyping-congenital-anomalies/README.md

 - additional resources: https://feudtnerlab.research.chop.edu/ccc_version_2.php (accessed 15 November 2019)

 ## How do they compare?
 We compared prevalence, and risk of prognostic outcomes (hospital readmission and death) according to each code list in England and Scotland.
-Details can be found here: TBA
+Feudtner code list identified the least prevalent but most severe congenital anomalies.
+The EUROCAT code list identified the largest and least severely affected group.

-This repository covers basic Stata code which we used to indicate children with congenital anomalies in hospital records and ICD-10 codes included in each code list.
+Details can be found here: Zylbersztejn A*, Verfürden M*, Hardelid P, Gilbert R, Wijlaars L. Phenotyping congenital anomalies in administrative hospital records.
+Paediatr Perinat Epidemiol.
+2019; 34: 21– 28. https://doi.org/10.1111/ppe.12627